satishpwebdev/social_media_app/README.md

   - Password-based authentication.

 - **Post Management**
-  - Users can create, edit, and delete their posts.
+  - Users can post, like, save and delete their posts.
   - View posts from all users.

 - **Interactive Features**